Adolf A. Berle: After World War II

 After the war, Berle served as Ambassador to Brazil from 1945 to 1946.
-In October 1945, two days after the deposition of president Getulio Vargas, Berle pledged for the freedom of the Brazilian communists who were being incarcerated by the government since the beginning of the month.
+In October 1945, two days after the deposition of president Getúlio Vargas, Berle pledged for the freedom of the Brazilian communists who were being incarcerated by the government since the beginning of the month.

-He then returned to his academic career at Columbia.
+Berle served on the board of directors at the Society for the Investigation of Human Ecology, a front organization for the CIA’s MKUltra program.
+"I am frightened about this one," Berle wrote in his diary, regarding the organization's work on mind control.
+"If the scientists do what they have laid out for themselves, men will become manageable ants.
+But I don't think it will happen."

 Berle was a founding member of the Liberal Party of New York, a breakaway faction of the American Labor Party, which had lost support as a result of its sponsorship of Congressman Vito Marcantonio, a Communist sympathizer.
 For nearly a decade, Berle served as chairman of the Liberal Party.
 His main goal was to fight off far-left and Communist influences.
 He also chaired the Twentieth Century Fund for the two decades following World War II.

 Berle briefly returned to government service for the first half of 1961, serving under President John F. Kennedy as head of an interdepartmental task force on Latin American affairs.
 During that time, he was primarily involved in forming the US response to a newly communist Cuba, which included both the failed Bay of Pigs invasion and the initiation of the Alliance for Progress, an economic development policy aimed at the region.

 Berle continued to write academic work related to corporate law.
 His article on "Property, Production and Revolution" was a key statement of the theory behind the Great Society program of President Lyndon B. Johnson.
 He was elected to the American Philosophical Society in 1965.

 Personal life

-Adolf Berle married Beatrice Bishop (1902–1993), the daughter of Cortlandt Field Bishop (1870–1935) and Amy Bend (1870-1957), in 1927.
+Adolf Berle married Beatrice Bishop (1902–1993), the daughter of Cortlandt Field Bishop (1870–1935) and Amy Bend (1870–1957), in 1927.
 Beatrice was the granddaughter George Hoffman Bend (1838–1900), a member of the New York Stock Exchange and prominent in New York Society.
 Adolf and Beatrice had two daughters and a son.
 He had ten grandchildren.